clipos/products_clipos/doc/kernel.rst

 .. describe:: spectre_v2=on

    Same reasoning as above but for the Spectre v2 vulnerability.
+Note that this implies ``spectre_v2_user=on``, which enables the mitigation against user space to user space task attacks (namely IBPB and STIBP when available and relevant).

 .. describe:: spec_store_bypass_disable=seccomp